Ptosis Treatment in Amarillo, TX

 As with cosmetic eyelid surgery, surgery to correct Ptosis does not involve a difficult recovery.
 There will be some swelling and bruising, but we will provide you with a cold compress, and diligent use of it can really help to manage these issues in your recovery.
 Your eyelid has probably blocked part of your eye for some time, so your eye will now be more exposed, and it will take some adjustment.

-During this period, we will provide you with artificial tears to keep your eye lubricated.
-Your sutures will usually be removed in about one week, and most patients can return to work at that time.
+During this period, we advise you to use artificial tears to keep your eye lubricated.
+Your sutures will usually be removed in about two weeks, and most patients can return to work at that time.
 Bruising can last up to two weeks.
 Some swelling can come and go over a few weeks, but it is not dramatic.

 When should I expect the results of my Ptosis surgery to be fully evident?